Phylliida/ResoniteUnityExporter/README.md

 -- (that is needed to resolve some ambiguities that come up when internal stuff are seen where they shouldn't be)
 - final other todo: make certain classes (like float3, and generally most json stufF) not be wrapped in the same way
-- so they can serialize nicely it should work.
-But this has so much mantinence burden (need to manually specify all namespaces, need to specially handle cases, no support for spans and ref structs) that I decided to pursue a different direction.)
+- so they can serialize nicely

+But this approach in general has so much mantinence burden (need to manually specify all namespaces, need to specially handle cases, no support for spans and ref structs) that I decided to pursue a different direction.)

 Resonite Bridge is a tool for modders and content creators that allows you to work with internal Resonite functions/data via Inter-Process Communication.